verma094/Resume_Builder/README.md

 JavaScript

 # Credits:
-Developed by Sanket Santoki
+Developed by Shreya Verma
-Internship at CodeClause
+Internship at Zidio

 Thank you for checking out our Resume Builder Project.
 Stay informed, stay connected!